cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 password-protected secret sharing schemes such as that of {{JKK14}}.

-This document specifies OPRF, VOPRF, and POPRF protocols built upon prime-order groups based on {{JKKX16}} and {{TCRSTW21}}.
-The document describes each protocol, application considerations, and their security properties.
+This document specifies OPRF, VOPRF, and POPRF protocols built upon prime-order groups based on the 2HashDH {{JKKX16}} and 3HashSDHI {{TCRSTW21}}
+designs, respectively.
+The document describes each protocol variant, along with application considerations, and their security properties.

 ## Change log